neil-lindquist/SLIMA/README.md

 -------------------------------------------
 By following these instructions, you can use Atom very effectively as your Lisp editor.

-1. Install this `atom-slime` package, as well as the `language-lisp` package (syntax highlighting) and the `lisp-paredit` package (proper idiomatic lisp indentation and parenthesis editing)
+1. Install this `slima` package, as well as the `language-lisp` package (syntax highlighting) and the `lisp-paredit` package (proper idiomatic lisp indentation and parenthesis editing)

 2. Install a lisp if you don't already have one (such as SBCL)

 3. Download the `slime` code, which exists in a separate repository.
 Place it somewhere safe (you'll need it's location in the following step).
 Note that if you've used Emacs before, you may already have slime somewhere on your computer.
 Otherwise, you can download it here: https://github.com/slime/slime.git

-4. After installing the `atom-slime` package, go to its package preferences page within Atom.
+4. After installing the `slima` package, go to its package preferences page within Atom.
 Under the "Lisp Process" field, enter the executable for your lisp (ex. `sbcl`.
 Note that on some platforms you may need the full pathname, such as `/usr/bin/sbcl`).
 Under the "Slime Path" field, enter the path where you have slime on your computer from the above step.

 5. (Optional) Consider adding the following to your Atom keymap file:
 ```